NormalNvim/NormalNvim.github.io/blog/2024-8-6-what-is-new-on-4-0.md

 <!-- truncate -->

 ## New features
-* ✨feat(`language support`): 24+ progamming languages are now included out of the box with lsp, linter, formatter, compiler, and debugger, preconfigured.
-So you can just start coding without having to setup anything.
 * ✨feat(`web`): We now have a website for the distro.
 * ✨feat(`installer`): We now have an automated installer.
 See [here](https://github.com/NormalNvim/NormalNvim/releases/tag/v3.6.0).
 * ✨feat(`yazi`): New file manager as drop-in replacement for `ranger`.
 Written in rust and 100% async.